commanderson/morna/tests/README.md

 With this index, as well as the metadata files, we can extract the sample ids of pancreas samples and query our morna index for their nearest neighbors.
-The process is outline in all_gtex_pancreas_nns.bash, and is as follows, noting that the bash script assumes it is being run from the morna directory:
+The process is outlined in all_gtex_pancreas_nns.bash, and is as follows, noting that the bash script assumes it is being run from the morna directory:

 To get a file listing the sample ids: